Quantum-Accelerators/quacc/docs/install/wflow_engines.md

         collection_name: <collection name>
     ```

+    !!!
+Note

         If you are using a URI (as is common with MongoDB Atlas), then you will instead have a `jobflow.yaml` file that looks like the example below.
 Here, you will put the full URI in the `host` field.
 The `username` and `password` are part of the URI and so should not be included elsewhere in the YAML file.

         ```yaml title="jobflow.yaml"
         JOB_STORE:
         docs_store:
             type: MongoStore
             host: <URI>
             port: 27017
             database: <database name>
             collection_name: <collection name>
         ```

     You will then need to define a `JOBFLOW_CONFIG_FILE` environment variable pointing to the file you made.
 For instance, in your `~/.bashrc` file, add the following line:
     `export JOBFLOW_CONFIG_FILE="/path/to/my/jobflow.yaml"`.